Jiangshi: Literature

+Major texts featuring jiangshi include Pu Songling's Strange Tales from Laiozhai Studio and Yuan Mei's What the Master Would Not Discuss.

 Cinema and popular culture

 Jiangshi legends have inspired a genre of jiangshi films and literature in Hong Kong and the rest of East Asia.
 Movies such as Mr. Vampire and its various spin-offs Mr. Vampire II, Mr. Vampire III, and Mr. Vampire IV became cult classics in comedy-horror and inspired a short-lived vampire craze in East Asia, including Taiwan and Japan.
 The craze subsided quickly by the mid-1990s but enjoyed a brief resurgence in the early 2000s.
 Attempts to experiment with the genre by producing pure horror movies, such as Tsui Hark's The Era of Vampires without the comic elements, have met with criticism and lacked the same popularity.

+Chiaotzu in Dragon Ball dress himself as a jiangshi, but his true nature is not known.

-Today, jiangshi appear in toys and video games, such as Hsien-Ko in Darkstalkers, Qiqi in Genshin Impact, Chiaotzu in Dragon Ball, and Yoshika Miyako in Touhou Project.
-Jiangshi costumes are also sometimes employed during Halloween.
+Today, jiangshi appear in toys and video games, and Jiangshi costumes are also sometimes employed during Halloween.